apache/mesos/docs/upgrades.md

 <a name="1-0-x-http-authentication-flags"></a>

 * The `--authenticate_http` flag has been deprecated in favor of `--authenticate_http_readwrite`.
 Setting `--authenticate_http_readwrite` will now enable authentication for all endpoints which previously had authentication support.
-These happen to be the endpoints which allow modifiication of the cluster state, or "read-write" endpoints.
+These happen to be the endpoints which allow modification of the cluster state, or "read-write" endpoints.
 Note that `/logging/toggle`, `/profiler/start`, `/profiler/stop`, `/maintenance/schedule`, `/machine/up`, and `/machine/down` previously did not have authentication support, but in 1.0 if either `--authenticate_http` or `--authenticate_http_readwrite` is set, those endpoints will now require authentication.
 A new flag has also been introduced, `--authenticate_http_readonly`, which enables authentication for endpoints which support authentication and do not allow modification of the state of the cluster, like `/state` or `/flags`.

 <a name="1-0-x-endpoint-authorization"></a>